 The legal advisors have stated that under the Places of Worship Act, 1991, the suit is barred, and there can be no hope of the suit succeeding while that Act remains in force.
 The observations of the Supreme Court in M. Sadiq v.
 Mahant Suresh Das [Ayodhya Case] on the Places of Worship Act, 1991 solidified the position even more.
-There was not much hope-however, a petition alleging that the entire Places of Worship Act, 1991, is arbitrary and unconstitutional has recently been admitted for hearing in the Supreme Court.
-This has provided an opportunity for the purposes of this negotiation.
-It has provided leverage-the uncertainty regarding the validity of the Places of Worship Act, 1991 is probably why the AIM even agreed to come to the negotiation table in the first place.
-In its absence, the negotiating position of the SKVTT was very weak.
-It has improved somewhat in light of the constitutional challenge.
+There was not much hope for the civil suit brought by Late Somnath Vyas-however, a petition alleging that the entire Places of Worship Act, 1991, is arbitrary and unconstitutional has recently been admitted for hearing in the Supreme Court.
+It has provided minimal leverage to SKVTT-the uncertainty regarding the validity of the Places of Worship Act, 1991 is probably why the SKVTT even proposed a negotiation in the first place.
+In its absence, the negotiating position of the SKVTT was very weak, though it has improved somewhat in light of the challenge.
+Your advisors, however, are certain that the validity of the Act will be upheld.

-The SKVTT was planning to join as an intervenor in the petition challenging the constitutional validity of the Places of Worship Act, 1991.
+The AIM was planning to join as an intervenor in the petition challenging the constitutional validity of the Places of Worship Act, 1991.
 However, in light of the negotiation meeting, that decision was held off, pending the outcome of the negotiation.